-Hulu: This plan contains ads, with no live TV.
-This is the cheapest plan, at $5.99 per month.
+Hulu ($7.99 per month): This plan contains ads, with no live TV.
+This is the cheapest option.
 You must wait 24 hours after air date to watch any network shows.

-Hulu (no ads): This plan is an upgrade from the $5.99 per month plan, but you benefit from no ads on most shows.
+Hulu (no ads) ($14.99 month): This plan is an upgrade in that you benefit from no ads on most shows.
 You must still wait 24 hours to watch network shows.
-This plan costs $11.99 per month.

-Hulu + Live TV: This plan operates like cable, offering you everything offered in the Hulu channels list above.
-There is no delay on content as the live version operates just like cable, albeit with no contract.
+Hulu + Live TV ($76.99 per month): This plan operates like cable, offering you everything offered in the Hulu channel lineup above.
+There is no delay on content as it includes live TV.

-This plan costs $54.99 per month, and the best of the packages if you want a total replacement to cable.
+This is the best of the packages if you want a total replacement to cable.

 Can I watch on two devices at the same time?

 Yes and no. When you create an account you set your home location.
 That is the only location you can watch on a TV.